Cindy Frich

 Cindy Lynne Frich (born March 19, 1960) is an American politician who previously served as a Republican member of the West Virginia House of Delegates.

 Personal life and education

 Frich was born on March 19, 1960, in Pittsburgh, Pennsylvania, to John and Marlene Frich.
-She earned a bachelor’s degree in political science from Miami University in Oxford, Ohio and completed postgraduate studies at West Virginia University, however, did not obtain a degree.
+She earned a bachelor’s degree in political science from Miami University in Oxford, Ohio and pursued postgraduate studies at West Virginia University, however, did not obtain a degree.
+Frich never married or pursued a career, and continues to live with her mother in Morgantown, West Virginia.